 – Stephen Covey

-Yes, most people will just talk about themselves.
+Yes, most people will talk about themselves.
 Yes, you'll sometimes think "why the hell isn't anyone listening to me?"
 Yes, you'll often feel bitter that everyone seems to be so god damned selfish and self-focused.
 (Hey – most people sadly are.)
 It doesn't matter.
-The important thing to remember is that if you're breaking the mould and listening to everyone else, you'll not only make friends and rub their egos; you might also learn something.
+The critical thing to remember is that if you're breaking the mould and listening to everyone else, you'll not only make friends and rub their egos; you might also learn something.

 4. You have to give before you take

 "The currency of real networking is not greed but generosity."